joshbwelll/Subscription-Cancelation-Analysis/README.md

 ```

 To produce the data behind a line chart for % Reason by year.
-If there was more data avalible month would be used (project data)
+If there was more data avalible month would be used
 ```sql
 with yearly as (SELECT
     date_trunc('year', cancel_date::date) as cancel_year,